cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/04-comparison.md

 >
 > Plots in `const char* filePathsEff0[i]` will be compared with plots in `const char* filePathsEff1[i]`.
 The result will be saved as `const char* resultNames[i]`.

 Everything is uptodate to compare sideband subtraction's results between real data and simulations, except it is comparing standalone and global muons.
-As we are **not looking for standalone and global muons efficiencies and we do not have plotted these efficiences, you should **delete lines with Standalone and Global words**
+As we are  looking for tracker muons efficiencies only, you should **delete lines with Standalone and Global words**

 > ## See result scructure
 >